croxton/Multiplaya/README.md

 ## Examples

-Get related entries which have ALL parents listed - use '&' as a delimiter
+Get related entries which have ALL the parents listed - use '&' as a delimiter

 	{exp:multiplaya:parents entry_id="20&31&73"}